ajayeswarreddy/CentralLimitTheorem/README.md

+# This assignment is part of the assignment during MSDS at USFCA
 # Communication for analytics - Central Limit Theorem

 This project is about demonstrating CLT and how regardless of the underlying distribution, we get an approximately normal distribution for the sample means with big enough sample size.
 The project does this by generating random realizations from a distribution through inverse cdf method.
 The realizations thus obtained are plotted as a histogram.